JimHotchkiss/llm-invoice-extraction-app/README.md

 ## Usage

-1. Upload an invoice PDF
+1. Upload an invoice PDF (there are sample invoice in the server/invoices directory)
 2. AI extracts data automatically
 3. View, edit, or delete invoices in the table
 4. Click "View line items" to see invoice details